SC403 - NanoCavity Quantum Electrodynamics and Applications

 In particular, quantum dots in optical nanocavities are interesting as a test-bed for fundamental studies of such light-matter interaction (cavity quantum electrodynamics - QED), as well as an integrated platform for information processing.
 As a result of the strong field localization inside of sub-cubic wavelength volumes, they enable very large emitter-field interaction strengths (vacuum Rabi frequencies in the range of 10's of GHz – a few orders of magnitude larger than in atomic cavity QED).
 In addition to the study of new regimes of cavity QED, this can also be employed to build devices for quantum information processing, such as ultrafast quantum gates, nonclassical light sources, and spin-photon interfaces.
 Beside quantum information systems, many classical information processing devices greatly benefit from the enhanced light matter interaction in such structures; examples include all-optical switches operating at the single photon level, electro-optic modulators controlled with sub-fJ energy and operating at GHz speed, and lasers with threshold currents of 100nA.

 This course will introduce cavity QED (e.g., strong and weak coupling regimes, Purcell effect, etc.), with particular emphasis on semiconductor nanocavities.
 We will also describe state of the art in solid state cavity QED experiments and applications.
+Finally, we also give a brief introduction into inverse design in photonics and how it can impact nanocavity QED experiments.

 Short Course Benefits: